-10.1 Impairment of investment properties
+Impairment of investment properties

-Due to the Covid-19 situation, property rentals and the occupancy levels decreased significantly during the year.
-Management has made impairment assessment based on the future rental projections and involved an external valuer for valuation of investment properties.
-Based on the assessment made an impairment loss of AED 11,325 thousand (2019: 7,000 thousand) was recorded during the year.
+Management has made impairment assessment based on the difference between projected rental income and actual inflows and involved an external valuer for valuation of investment properties.
+Based on the assessment, market value of the properties are not less than carrying value.
+Based on the assessment made an impairment loss of AED nil (2020: AED 11,325 thousand) was recorded during the year.